Creating your personal website using Quarto

 I use this command often when working on the command line to double check that I’m actually where I think I am, and to see tracked files and untracked or changed files.
 It’s a good habit to run git status after switching branches or before / after adding files to commit.

 1. If your default branch is named master, update the name to main.
-If your default branch (you should only have one branch so far, the default branch) is already named main, you can head straight to step 8.
+If your default branch (you should only have one branch so far, which is the default branch) is already named main, you can head straight to step 8.
 Otherwise, choose your workflow below based on your Git version (check your version by running git --version in the command line):

 You can update the default branch to main by running the following line in the command line: